A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: The Nonlinear Result

-Grillakis, Shatah, Strauss \cite{gril1} and Schlag \cite{schlag} showed that there is only one pair of conjugate imaginary eigenvalues $\pm i\sigma$ and that the corresponding eigenvectors decay exponentially.
-For the decay see Hundertmark, Lee \cite{hund}.
-The pair of conjugate imaginary eigenvalues $\pm i\sigma$ reflects the $L^2$-supercritical nature of the problem.
+Grillakis--Shatah--Strauss \cite{gril1} and Schlag \cite{schlag} showed that $H$ has only one pair of conjugate imaginary eigenvalues, call them $\pm i\sigma$, and that the corresponding eigenvectors decay exponentially.
+Hundertmark--Lee \cite{hund} removed the exponential decay assumption on the off-diagonal components of the potential.

+The pair of conjugate imaginary eigenvalues $\pm i\sigma$ reflects the instability of the ground state soliton (\ref{phi}), coming from the fact that (\ref{NLS}) is $L^2$-supercritical.

-The generalized eigenspace at $0$ arises due to the symmetries of the equation, which is invariant under Galilean coordinate changes, phase changes, and scaling.
-It is relatively easy to see that each of these symmetries gives rise to a generalized eigenvalue of the Hamiltonian $\mc H$ at $0$, but proving the converse is much harder and was done by Weinstein in \cite{wein1}, \cite{wein2}.
+The generalized eigenspace at $0$ arises due to the symmetries of the equation, which is invariant under Galilean coordinate changes, gauge transformations, and rescaling.
+Each symmetry gives rise to a generalized eigenstate of the Hamiltonian $H$ at $0$.
+Proving that there are no other zero eigenstates is harder and was done by Weinstein in \cite{wein1}, \cite{wein2}.